 They also need a pipeline of “real options” and opportunities to build high value “growth and innovation platforms” that can be altered quickly if necessary.
 Capacity is also very important.
 Even if it isn’t activated, you need capacity and it can’t be built overnight, it has to be in place.
 So leaders must ensure they have capacity that can be rapidly activated and deployed in sprint teams and new business development teams experienced in working together who can take the lead, rapidly develop and exploit new business innovation opportunities to convert them into real and sustainable growth platforms.
 We are really big on the fact that innovation is a team sport, it cannot depend on a group of individuals.

-Finally, you must have innovation discipline set up through a foundation of well-developed metrics, innovation behavior drivers and organisational alignment.
+Finally, you must have innovation discipline set up through a foundation of well-developed metrics, innovation behavior drivers and organizational alignment.
 It is also key that leaders always follow through with what they say, so the day something is mission-critical, they will get all hands on deck.

 In your opinion, what can be done in a company’s recruitment and employee development process to ensure an organization has the people it needs to become/stay innovative?